Akshay-47-a/Amazon-clone/README.md

 # Amazon-clone
-Clone website of amazon.(only frontend)
+Clone website of amazon.
+(Only Frontend)